PyColors/isomorphic-boilerplate-redux-saga/README.md

 * [Jest] - Delightful JavaScript Testing
 * [Lodash] - A modern JavaScript utility library delivering modularity, performance, & extras
 * [Webpack] - Bundle assets scripts
+* [ESLint] - A fully pluggable tool for identifying and reporting on patterns in JavaScript
 * [Babel] - The compiler for writing next generation JavaScript

 And of course Isomorphic React App boilerplate itself is open source with a [public repository][dill] on GitHub.